Skip to content

 Who Needs Zero Trust Security?

-Healthcare organizations subject to the HIPAA Security Rule (§164.312) must implement access controls, audit controls, and transmission security — all of which zero trust directly addresses.
+Healthcare organizations subject to the HIPAA Security Rule (§164.312) must implement access controls, audit controls, and transmission security.
+All three requirements align directly with what zero trust delivers.
 Dental practices, behavioral health providers, and hospitals storing electronic Protected Health Information (ePHI) face civil monetary penalties up to $1.9 million per violation category under HHS enforcement.
 Perimeter firewalls alone do not satisfy HIPAA's access control and audit requirements; the identity-focused controls zero trust provides do.
 Our guide on HIPAA requirements for dental offices covers how these controls apply in specialty practice settings.
+Healthcare organizations managing patient portals have additional access control obligations covered in our guide on patient portal security requirements under HIPAA.

 Financial services firms and payment processors must meet PCI DSS 4.0 requirements around network segmentation and least-privilege access.
-Under Requirement 7, access to system components and cardholder data must be restricted to those whose job demands it — a direct implementation of the least-privilege principle.
-Requirement 8 mandates MFA for all non-console administrative access and all remote network access, effective March 31, 2025.
+Under Requirement 7, access to system components and cardholder data must be restricted to those whose job demands it, a direct implementation of the least-privilege principle.
+Requirement 8 mandates MFA for all non-console administrative access and all remote network access, which became effective March 31, 2025.

 Tax professionals and CPAs handling taxpayer data are governed by IRS Publication 4557 and the FTC Safeguards Rule, both of which specify multi-factor authentication and documented access controls consistent with zero trust principles.
-Your Written Information Security Plan (WISP) should explicitly reflect how your zero trust controls satisfy these requirements — serving as documented evidence during an audit or FTC inquiry.
-Our tax preparer cybersecurity resource center provides implementation guidance specific to tax firms of every size.
+Your Written Information Security Plan (WISP) should explicitly reflect how your zero trust controls satisfy these requirements, serving as documented evidence during an audit or FTC inquiry.
+Our guide on how to create a WISP walks through how zero trust controls translate into a documented security policy that satisfies IRS, FTC, and state regulatory requirements.
+Tax professionals can also review the FTC Safeguards Rule obligations specific to their practice in our FTC Safeguards Rule guide for tax preparers.

 Small businesses with remote workers face the same identity-based threats as large enterprises but often lack the perimeter defenses zero trust was designed to replace.
-If your organization stores sensitive customer data, uses cloud applications, or has employees working outside a fixed office, zero trust directly addresses your threat environment.
 Cloud-based identity platforms and managed security services have made these controls accessible regardless of organizational size.
 Our guide on remote work security for small teams covers practical first steps for organizations without a dedicated IT team.

 Common Zero Trust Implementation Challenges

 Zero trust adoption is not without friction.
-Understanding what is zero trust security in practice — beyond the framework principles — means accounting for the obstacles most organizations encounter during deployment.
+Understanding what zero trust security means in practice, beyond the framework principles, requires accounting for the obstacles most organizations encounter during deployment.

 Legacy Systems and Applications